Israel Science and Technology Directory

 Sukkot holiday

-Sukkot is a week-long holiday that starts on the 15th day of the Hebrew month Tishrei.
-It commemorates the beginning of the construction of the Holy Tabernacle after the Exodus from Egypt.
+Sukkot is a week-long Jewish holiday that starts on the 15th day of the Hebrew month of Tishrei.
+It commemorates the Israelites' journey through the desert following the Exodus from Egypt and the construction of the Holy Tabernacle.

-In Israel, the first day is a "yom tov" (יום טוב) with Shabbat-like restrictions.
+In Israel, the first day is considered a "yom tov" (יום טוב), a sacred day with restrictions similar to those of Shabbat.
 In the Diaspora, the first two days are considered as yom tov.
-The remaining days are called Chol HaMoed (חול המועד), where work and travel are allowed.
+The remaining days are called Chol HaMoed (חול המועד), during which certain forms of work and travel are permitted.

-Sukkot is one of the three Holidays of pilgrimage to the Holy Temple in Jerusalem.
-In the Torah, the pilgrimage holidays are mentioned three times (see below).
+Sukkot is one of the three pilgrimage festivals (Shalosh Regalim - שלוש רגלים) with a requirement to visit the Holy Temple in Jerusalem.
+The Torah mentions the pilgrimage holidays multiple times, including in Leviticus 23:39:

-"On the 15th of the seventh month, when you harvest the land's grain, you shall celebrate a festival to God for seven days.
-The first day shall be a day of rest, and the eighth day shall be a day of rest."
+"But on the fifteenth day of the seventh month, when you gather in the produce of the land, you shall celebrate the festival of the Lord for a seven day period; the first day shall be a rest day, and the eighth day shall be a rest day."
 (Leviticus 23:39)

-Sukkot is the plural form of the Hebrew word sukkah (סוכה), which means a tabernacle.
-The Sukkah structure symbolizes the makeshift huts in which the Hebrews lived during their journeys in the desert after the exodus from Egypt.
+The word "Sukkot" (סוכות) is the plural form of Sukkah (סוכה), which means booth or tabernacle.
+The sukkah symbolizes the temporary shelters the Israelites lived in during their 40 years in the desert after the exodus from Egypt.

 Commandments and traditions of Sukkot